The Best Banks for Small Business Loans

 A benefit of working with Bank of America for business loans is their relationship rewards program, where you can get a lower rate if you maintain high balances across your BoA accounts.

-For most of their loan options, you’ll need to schedule a phone or in-person appointment with a lending specialist in order to submit an application.
+To apply for most of their loan options, you’ll need to schedule a phone or in-person appointment with a lending specialist.

-As of August 2021, Chase had over $190 million in commercial loan volume[2] and in fiscal year 2022, the bank has already issued over $71 million in SBA 7(a) loans alone.
+Chase had just under $200 billion in commercial loan volume as of Q4 2023, and in fiscal year 2024, the bank issued over $625 million in SBA 7(a) loans alone.[2]

-Chase offers a wide variety of lending options—from lines of credit and SBA loans to equipment financing and real estate financing.
-If traditional bank loans don’t make sense for your business, however, Chase also provides a lineup of rewards-earning small business credit cards for you to consider as well.
+Chase offers a wide variety of lending options, including lines of credit, SBA loans, and real estate financing.
+If traditional bank loans don’t make sense for your business, Chase also offers a lineup of small business credit cards for you to consider.

 Chase Business Loans